microsoftgraph/aspnetcore-webhooks-sample/README.md

       - For the **Tenantd** key, replace *ENTER_YOUR_TENANT_ID* with your tenant ID, this information can be found on the application registration page.

 1. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.

-   >If you get errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
-Moving the solution closer to the root drive resolves this issue.

 ### Use the app to create a subscription